Updated January 2026 — UK & London Rates

 Calculator Hub

-Use our free construction cost calculator London tool to estimate costs for any project in 2025.
-We cover extensions, loft conversions, stamp duty, bricks and concrete — all London-adjusted, with instant results and no sign-up required.
+Use our free construction cost calculator London to estimate any project in 2026.
+House extensions, loft conversions, new builds, refurbishments, stamp duty, bricks and concrete — all London-adjusted, all free, with instant results and no sign-up required.

 London Adjusted